fivexl/website/content/case-studies/kuvio-retainer-case-study/index.md

 {{< pink_heading text="Benefits" >}}
 Kuvio's collaboration with FivexL under the retainer agreement has brought about significant benefits, including increased flexibility, cost savings, and enhanced infrastructure capabilities.
 This cost-effective arrangement provides Kuvio with access to FivexL's expertise on an as-needed basis, aligning perfectly with their evolving needs.
 The technical solutions implemented by FivexL have addressed Kuvio's immediate challenges and set a foundation for sustainable growth.
 The shift to serverless solutions and the migration to AWS Batch has allowed Kuvio to scale their operations effortlessly.
 The innovative approaches to cost optimization in serverless environments reduced cloud costs and showed the potential for further slashes.
 The enhancements in Kuvio’s CI/CD pipeline and security have strengthened their overall infrastructure and allowed the Kuvio team to focus on their core business activities.
 "It's great for us that FivexL can align with our working style without needing to be in the same location.
-Our team is spread across different locations, from Stockholm to Eastern Europe and Taipei.
+Our team is spread across Europe.
 FivexL's team, based in Canarias islands and other locations, fits into our dispersed culture," remarks Henrik Segersven, emphasizing the value of FivexL's ability to adapt to Kuvio's remote team.
 The ability to scale support resources on an as-needed basis aligns with the dynamic nature of startups, while the cost savings achieved through optimization efforts further enhance the overall value proposition.
 The retainer agreement has enabled Kuvio to allocate resources more effectively, ensuring they have the expertise when needed without the burden of maintaining a full-time infrastructure engineer.
 This flexibility has empowered Kuvio to focus on their core business objectives and drive innovation while FivexL seamlessly handles infrastructure management.